cristianbote/goober/README.md

 ```
 When you build your Preact application this will run `extractCss` on your prerendered pages and add critical styles for each page.

-Visit the package in here for more info (https://github.com/gerhardsletten/preact-cli-goober-ssr)

 # Features

 -   [x] Basic CSS parsing